Early Childhood Education

 - design and implement curriculum in math and science using the constructivist/inquiry-based approach.

-- SLO#3: Assess effective approaches to teaching and math and science in early childhood education.
+- SLO#3: Assess effective approaches to teaching math and science in early childhood education.

 - compare effective, appropriate, and intentional teaching techniques for supporting, scaffolding, documenting, and assessing young children's mathematical and scientific learning.